Yoga >> Aromatherapy >> Aromatherapy Essential Oils >> Lemon Oil

 The aroma of lemon oil also helps the mind to concentrate better.
 Students, and others involved in academic and intellectual pursuits should keep an aromatherapy lamp with lemon oil on their desks to increase their concentration and improve their creativity.

-In addition to its refreshing aroma, lemon oil can also help to boost the immune system.
-Lemon oil, combined with angelica, may be ingested, under the supervision of a trained aromatherapist, for treating influenza, boosting vitality, and treating infections.
 Lemon oil may also be applied directly to insect bites.
 It helps to reduce itching and inflammation.
 Lemon oil also helps to fight viral and bacterial infections.
 The oil may be applied as an aromatherapy massage blend or in a vaporizer, for this purpose.

 The topical application of lemon oil is also good for treating skin conditions such as acne, dandruff, cellulite, eczema, and warts.
 The oil may also be administered as a bath or massaged onto the skin.
 Lemon oil also soothes the digestive system and can be used to treat indigestion and heartburn.